SpectraLogic/ds3_net_sdk/README.md

     * Args: `GetBucketRequest`
         * ConstructorArgs:
             * `BucketName`: `string` - The name of the bucket to get information on
+        * Properties:
+            * `MaxKeys`: Specifies how many objects are returned in a single HTTP request.
+            * `Marker`: The next marker used in pagination.
+            * `Prefix`: Allows for filtering based on what the prefix string is set to.
     * Return: `GetBucketResponse`
         * Properties:
             * `Name`: `string` - The name of the bucket